-Click here to object to the Beane Valley Solar Farm planning application
+Click here to object to Lightrock's Beane Valley Solar Farm planning application

 Munches Farm Solar Farm and Battery Storage Plant - Cumberlow Green, Westfield Energy Conservation ParK